frederik-hoeft/rimworld-more-injuries/README.md

 ### Hearing Protection

-> :construction: *Note: This feature is still under development.*
+> :construction: *This feature is still under development.*
 > Currently, hearing protection is evaluated by the number of clothing layers covering the ears.
 The more layers of clothing covering the ears, the higher the protection against hearing damage from loud noises.
 In the future, this feature may be expanded to include ear protection items, such as earplugs or earmuffs, that can be worn by pawns to further reduce the risk of hearing damage.

 ### Hemostatic Agent